-- a 33.33 per cent withholding on royalties paid and other payments for services made to any non-resident with no establishment in France, 75 per cent withholding where paid in or to an entity established in an NCST; - b 30 per cent withholding on dividends and other distributed income, including deemed dividends (at the grossed-up effective rate of 30/70) paid to any non-resident unless the payment is attributable to a permanent establishment, 75 per cent withholding on payments in an NCST; - c 30 per cent withholding on profits made in France by a foreign corporation and deemed to be distributed outside France; - d 19 per cent withholding on gains from the sale of any part of a substantial participation in a French company, 75 per cent withholding if paid to an NCST; and - e 33.33 per cent (or occasionally 75 per cent) withholding on gain from the sale of property in France, or from the sale of shares in companies whose principal assets consist directly or indirectly of property located in France.

-ii Domestic law exclusions or exemptions from withholding on outward-bound payments

-Interest and other exemptions

-Safe harbour regulations are applicable to notes and other negotiable debt securities.17 An EU parent company exemption applies to interest, dividends and royalties paid to a direct EU parent company owning at least 10 per cent of the French payer company.
+Revenue Ruling 2010/11 of 22 February 2010, now available on the Bofip.impots.gouv.fr database: BOI.INT.DG.20.50 20140211 No. 990. - a 33.33 per cent withholding on royalties paid and other payments for services made to any non-resident with no establishment in France, 75 per cent withholding where paid in or to an entity established in an NCST; - b 30 per cent withholding on dividends and other distributed income, including deemed dividends (at the grossed-up effective rate of 30/70) paid to any non-resident unless the payment is attributable to a permanent establishment, 75 per cent withholding on payments in an NCST; - 2 30 per cent withholding on profits made in France by a foreign corporation and deemed to be distributed outside France; - d 19 per cent withholding on gains from the sale of any part of a substantial participation in a French company, 75 per cent withholding if paid to an NCST; and - e 33.33 per cent (or occasionally 75 per cent) withholding on gain from the sale of property in France, or from the sale of shares in companies whose principal assets consist directly or indirectly of property located in France. ii Domestic law exclusions or exemptions from withholding on outward-bound payments Interest and other exemptions Safe harbour regulations are applicable to notes and other negotiable debt securities.
+16 An EU parent company exemption applies to interest, dividends and royalties paid to a direct EU parent company owning at least 10 per cent of the French payer company.
 As regards dividends, the exemption also applies under the participation exemption where the EU parent company owns at least 5 per cent of the French distributing company and is conditional upon a two-year holding period.
+Reduced rates Withholding applies at 21 per cent (instead of 30 per cent) on dividends paid to individuals domiciled in the EU or in an EEA country; and 15 per cent (instead of 30 per cent) withholding applies on dividends paid to not-for-profit institutions in the EU or the EEA.
+No 'branch tax' and no 3 per cent corporation tax surcharge apply on profits made in France by corporations having their place of effective management in an EU country.
+A 19 per cent (instead of 33.3 per cent) withholding rate applies on capital gains made by non-residents on real estate located in France.
+Foreign governments, central banks and foreign public financial institutions are exempt from withholding taxes on interest, dividends and capital gains.
+16 Id.